 1. Size and Capacity

-The grease trap’s size and capacity should align with your kitchen’s daily water usage and grease production.
-Typically, local regulations mandate a minimum capacity based on flow rate (gallons per minute, GPM).
-Consult a plumber to determine your GPM and choose a trap with at least double that capacity.
-Additionally, consider your menu’s "greasiness."
-High-fat cuisines require larger traps to handle the increased FOG load.
+Make sure the size and capacity of the grease trap match your kitchen?s daily water use and grease production.
+Often, local rules require a minimum capacity based on flow rate (gallons per minute, GPM).
+It?s wise to talk to a plumber to figure out your GPM and pick a trap with at least twice that capacity.
+Also, think about how greasy the food is on your menu?dishes high in fat might need larger traps to catch all the grease.

 2. Material